 This morning, the Aria Amazon skirts the edge of the vast Pacaya-Samiria Reserve, a flooded forest covering five million acres at the headwaters of the Amazon basin.
 We board the skiffs to view one of the great spectacles of the Southern Hemisphere: the sun rising over the birthplace of the Amazon River.
 Here two major tributaries, the Ucayali and Marañon Rivers merge to form the world’s greatest waterway, with nature is at its most dramatic: abundant birdsong coming from river banks populated by large-billed terns, laughing falcons, gray tanagers, sandpipers, five kinds of parakeets, the exotic short-tailed parrot, and dozens of other birds.

-We continue to a local Indian village on the Maranon River, where you can interact with the hospitable native Indians.
+We continue to a local Indian village where you can interact with the hospitable native Indians.
 They are happy to share their culture, traditions, folklore and handicrafts.
 We may have the opportunity to learn about medicinal plants from a Shaman or local medicine teacher, whose knowledge of spiritual healing has been passed down from generation to generation since time immemorial.
 Alternatively you may walk around with our naturalist guides to see how the boat's owners works with these communities to improve their natural resource management.
 You will also have the opportunity to shop for handicrafts directly from the artisans.

 Later, you will be transported to Iquitos Airport, where your guides will help you with check-in and stay with you until you have boarded your flight back to Lima.